Ayms/node-Tor/README.md

 This project is under a MIT license

-## Phases

-If you intend to fork this module probably you should wait for phase 3

-Phase 1 and 2 are completed

-- Phase 3 (now+1 week): browserify everything and release the full code + Peersm interface

 ## Dependencies

 This module is using the very good [Forge](https://github.com/digitalbazaar/forge), [sjcl](http://bitwiseshiftleft.github.io/sjcl/), [RSA and ECC in JavaScript](http://www-cs-students.stanford.edu/~tjw/jsbn/), [Browserify](https://github.com/browserify/browserify), [Terser](https://github.com/terser-js/terser) and other modules from us under a MIT license